sirisian/ecmascript-types/README.md

 ### Strict Mode

 Typed code is strict mode code.
-A function whose parameters, return type, or body contain a type annotation is strict, as if it began with ```'use strict'```, and functions nested inside it inherit that.
-Class bodies and modules are already strict, so in practice this extends the rule to typed functions and scripts.
-Since annotations are new syntax, no existing program's mode changes, and code with no annotations is unaffected.
-Typed and sloppy functions call each other normally.
+A syntactic type annotation in a Script's own body, or in a function-like unit's parameters, return position or own body, makes that whole unit strict regardless of source order.
+Nested functions inherit strictness.
+A nested function's annotations, including its parameter and return annotations, belong to that function and do not make its parent or siblings strict.
+Class bodies and modules remain strict as before; a class body's annotations do not activate the enclosing Script's mode.
+A method's computed name and decorator expressions belong to their enclosing evaluation scope.

+The trigger is a written type annotation, including `any`, without resolving its type.
+Conversion expressions, inferred types and other type syntax do not independently activate this rule.
+Ordinary code with no owning or enclosing annotation keeps its mode, and typed and sloppy functions call each other normally.
+Implicit strictness uses the normal strict-code restrictions and runtime semantics; it does not insert a `'use strict'` directive or add that directive's separate restriction on non-simple parameter lists.
+Direct eval inherits strictness normally; dynamically constructed functions classify their own combined parameter/body source.

 Each sloppy mode behavior this removes is one that conflicts with something typed code depends on: